Artificial Knee Joint – What are the Future Alternatives?

 Some of the most promising alternatives to artificial knee joints are based on biological procedures:

 - Bone marrow and stem cell therapies: These methods aim to regenerate damaged cartilage and improve joint function.
-Stem cell therapy shows good results, especially in patients in the early stages of osteoarthritis.
+Especially in patients in the early stage of osteoarthritis, stem cell therapy shows good results.

 Minimally invasive technologies

-- Cartilage Transplantation: Autologous chondrocyte implantation (ACI) replaces damaged cartilage areas with the patient's own cells.
-It is particularly suitable for younger patients whose joints are still largely intact.
+- Cartilage transplantation: The autologous chondrocyte implantation (ACI) replaces damaged cartilage areas with the patient's own cells.
+It is especially suitable for younger patients whose joints are still largely intact.

-- Osteotomy: In cases of leg malalignment, targeted correction of the load-bearing points can slow down the progression of osteoarthritis without replacing the entire joint.
+- Osteotomy: In cases of leg misalignment, targeted correction of load points can slow the progression of osteoarthritis without replacing the entire joint.

 Technological Advances in Endoprosthetics